2022 Fairview 55 Has Now Arrived!

 A counterpart to their best-selling Farpoint series, the Fairview benefits from the same great features but with a female specific back system.
 I was lucky enough to test the Osprey Fairview 55 on a recent trip to Southeast Asia, so I’ll be discussing the key features, practicality and comfort of the pack in this review.

 The Fairview is basically a women’s version of the Farpoint, the key difference here is the back system, which has a female specific fit with an ergonomically shaped hip belt, harness and back panel.
 The shoulder yoke is also narrower than on the Farpoint, another female specific feature that adds to the Fairview’s overall comfort.
-Then there’s the choice of two colours, Misty Grey or Rainforest Green, where the Farpoint is available in Volcanic Grey or Jasper Red (Caribbean Blue has been discontinued).
+Then there’s the choice of two colours, Misty Grey or Rainforest Green, where the Farpoint is available in Volcanic Grey or Jasper Red.

 If you’ve been trying to choose a backpack for travelling, you’ve probably come across the Osprey Farpoint on forums and travel blogs.
 The Farpoint is one of the most popular travel backpacks out there, so the addition of a female version was a great move by Osprey.
 I’m surprised this hasn’t happened sooner, given their male and female specific hiking and backpacking packs, but it was worth the wait!
 The Fairview is available in three sizes – 40L, 55L or 70L to suit different trip durations.